 About Mark Twain Elementary School

 Mark Twain Elementary School is a school neighborhood.
 It is a setting that relies upon the significant interaction of all who learn and work here.
-Every person is respected for who they are and for their own offerings in the society and to each other as an exceptional individual.
+Every person is respected for who they are and for their own offerings in society and to each other as exceptional individuals.
 Every single student at Mark Twain is taught responsibility and guarantees that every individual is being treated equally.

 There are an approximate number of 624 students attending Mark Twain Elementary School.
-An approximate 71% of the population makes up the Hispanic students, some 22% are Caucasians, near 4% represents African-Americans, and the remaining 4% represents Asians, American-Indians, multiracial, and Pacific Islanders.
-An estimated 69% of the student population is qualified for free or reduced-priced lunch program.
-51% of student population is male and the remaining 49% are female.
+Approximately 71% of the population makes up Hispanic students, some 22% are Caucasians, nearly 4% represent African-Americans, and the remaining 4% represent Asians, American-Indians, multiracial, and Pacific Islanders.
+An estimated 69% of the student population is qualified for free or reduced lunch programs.
+51% of the student population is male and the remaining 49% are female.
 The school has an approximated 1% unexcused absence rate which is identical to the State Average.

-Mark twain Elementary School has a 17:1 student to teacher ratio.
-Out of its 32 educators, 14 has an average years of educational experience, 61% of these teachers acquired a Master’s Degree in education which is the same as the State Average.#idx-price-bar#
+Mark twain Elementary School has a 17:1 student-to-teacher ratio.
+Out of its 32 educators, 14 have an average of years of educational experience, 61% of these teachers acquired a Master’s Degree in education which is the same as the State Average.

 In 2005-2006, Washington State used the Washington Assessment of Student Learning to check the students learning in areas like Math and Reading in grades 3 to 10, and in Science for grades 5, 8, and 10.
 Washington Assessment of Student Learning is a standards-based exam designed to compute the student’s mastery of a specific skill.
 The grades 4 and 5 students achieved a rough 54 to 59% average in Reading which is considered a fair score in comparison with the State Average of 76 %.